Subliminal Advertising

 Nonetheless, the viewers are more likely to buy Coca-Cola.

-A marketing researcher actually claimed that this happened.
-Back in 1957, James Vicary claimed that he was able to increase Coca-Cola sales by 18% from this little experiment.
-He claimed that using the same process with popcorn, he was able to increase sales by over 57%.
+A marketing researcher claimed that this happened.
+In 1957, James Vicary claimed he could increase Coca-Cola sales by 18% from this little experiment.
+He claimed that by using the same process with popcorn, he increased sales by over 57%.

 That’s a lot of popcorn and Coca-Cola for very little cost and a whole lot of manipulation.